Grading System & Reports

 The Honors Program at Jacksonville College exists to provide ambitious students additional opportunities to develop higher level thinking skills and connect subject areas to the community through service, faith, and culture.
 Admission to the Honors Program is determined by the Honors Review Committee and is based upon the following initial criteria:

-ACT composite score of 25 or sub-score of 25 in Reading, English, Mathematics, or Science
+a) ACT composite score of 25 or sub-score of 25 in Reading, English, Mathematics, or Science OR

-SAT combined score of 1150 on Critical Reading and Mathematics or a sub-score of 570 in Critical Reading, Writing, or Mathematics
+b) SAT combined score of 1150 on Critical Reading and Mathematics or a subscore of 570 in Critical Reading, Writing, or Mathematics or

-Require no developmental courses, or achieve a GPA of 3.25 after 12 hours of college credit courses (numbered 1000-2499) completed at Jacksonville College
+2. A cumulative GPA of 3.25 after 12 hours of college credit

 Testing & Placement

-Jacksonville College is committed to a continuing effort to insure a proper and effective education of all students.
+Jacksonville College is committed to a continuing effort to ensure a proper and effective education for all students.
 To assist students in having a successful college experience, Jacksonville College requires that certain minimum scholastic standards be met before admission into college-credit English and mathematics courses.